apache/nuttx/configs/sama5d4-ek/README.txt

         $ make import                       : This will build the file system.

-      You will then need to copy the files from apps/bin to an SD card to create the the bootable SD card.
+      You will then need to copy the files from apps/bin to an SD card to create the bootable SD card.

     6b.
 General build directions (boot from ROMFS image):